jessie-jamieson/ai_for_sec_workshop/README.md

 2. Git clone this repository by running:  `git clone git@github.com:AI-and-Security/ai_for_sec_workshop.git`

-3. Inside the repository, run the command to test your environment.
+3. Inside the repository, run the command to test your execution environment.
 The output is self-explanatory `uv run test.py`

+4. In your favorite IDE, navigate to repository/notebooks and click on test.ipynb
+- Select your environment for the notebook (This should be the `.venv` folder that is created in repository directory).
+Refer to your IDE docs/favorite AI assistant to understand how to provide an existing environment for jupyter notebooks.
+- VS Code Example: VS Code will prompt you to select a kernel and provide choices.
+By default, it should look in the current directory and present .venv as an option
+- Execute the first cell to test the environment for notebook execution.
+The output is self-explanatory